MarcRosellH/BranchingPolicies/README.md

 ## Homework
 * Create a Github Project and put to test.
-* Think and create the barnching system  for your project.
+* Think and create the barnching system for your project repository.

 ## Sources
 [Administrating a Repository - Protected Branches](https://help.github.com/en/github/administering-a-repository/about-protected-branches)